kalex19/MovieTracker/README.md

 ## Description

 The goal of this project was to create a movie tracker that pulls data from MovieDB API via fetch calls.
 The data rendered movie information on cards that could be favorited by the user.
-The engineers had the flexibility to choose the category and amount of data fetched along wiht the UI design as well.
+The engineers had the flexibility to choose the category and amount of data fetched along with the UI design.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).